fabsenet/adrilight/README.md

     * configure the settings at the top of the script `adrilight.ino` (included in adrilight release)
     * compile and upload the program to the arduino
   * Adrilight setup on the HTPC
-    * start `adrilight.exe` (included in adrilight release) and setup the same config
+    * setup and start adrilight
-    * Number of LEDs in arduino code differs from the number of spots in the app!!
+    * Number of LEDs in arduino code **no longer differs** from the number of spots in the app!
+So simply enter the lengths of the horizontal and vertical strips
-      * the arduino code has the actual number of LEDs you have.
-      * the windows program asks for the width and height of a "fictional" matrix of LEDs.
-The counter should tell you the expected number of LEDs which should be the same as your hardware actually has.
-      * Example:
-        * Your hardware has top/bottom LED rows with 10 LEDs as well as 7 for left/right.
-This yields `10+10+7+7 = 34 LEDs` total.
-        * Arduino code has these 34 LEDs
-        * adrilight on Windows: You set it up as `Spots X = 11` and `Spots Y = 7`.
-The calculator should show 34 LEDs.
+    * change offset value until screen and the real LEDs align
+    * change com port and start sending. it should work now
+    * if it works, play around with the lighting mode, white balance and spot sizes as you wish
 * *enjoy ambient lighting!*

 ## Possible future features